 It can always be frustrating, even devastating, to be to lose your job or otherwise face the consequences for unfair reasons.
 In North Carolina, employers don’t always need a good reason to fire or demote employees.
 However, you do have rights as an employee, and your employer cannot legally take any action against you for asserting those rights.
 Employees often fear retaliation for speaking up, but employment retaliation for specific behaviors is illegal.

 At Harman Law, we believe that no employer should ever get away with unfairly retaliating against workers who are entirely within their rights to speak up.
 If you have been illegally fired, demoted, or otherwise unfairly treated, an experienced North Carolina personal injury lawyer at Harman Law will help you fight to hold your employer accountable for the harm they’ve caused you.
 If your employer’s retaliation against you was linked to speaking up against other employment law violations, we could help you fight them for those as well.
-Call (704) 766-8729 to learn how we can help your case and schedule a free case evaluation.
+Call (704) 766-8729 to learn how we can help you with your case.

 When retaliation is illegal in North Carolina